 June 27, 2019: The U.S. Supreme Court issues its opinion in Department of Commerce, et al v.
 New York, affirming the district court’s ruling in part, holding that Secretary Ross’s stated reason for adding the question was pretext.
 The Court further held that Secretary Ross was required by the Administrative Procedures Act to provide the actual rationale for adding the question.
 The Supreme Court sent the case back to the New York district court to further proceedings consistent with its holding.

-June 27, 2019: Hearing – District Court Maryland.
-MALDEF asks the court to hold its motion for preliminary injunction until the government represents that it intends to proceed with the 2020 Census without a citizenship question.
-The Court sets another hearing for July 1, 2019, to hear from the government as to its plans moving forward.
+June 27, 2019: MALDEF asks the court to hold its motion for preliminary injunction until the government represents that it intends to proceed with the 2020 Census without a citizenship question.
+The court sets a July 1, 2019 hearing for the government to state how it plans to move forward.

 July 2, 2019: The Trump administration announces it will send the 2020 Census forms to the printer without the citizenship question.
 MALDEF, in a hearing with Judge Hazel, requests a stipulation confirming that the decision is final and irreversible for the 2020 Census.